drbfraser/HHA-CommunityBasedRehabilitation/docs/CONTRIBUTION.md

 That's it!
 The frontend is now running on http://localhost:3000 and the backend is running on http://localhost:8000.
 Both the frontend and the backend should support hot reloading.

 If you ran the `seedusers` command in the previous step, you already have an account in the system.
-Use the username `venus` and password `hhaLogin` to log in to it, and from there you can create another user if you wish to change the username and password you use.
+Use the username `bfraser` and password `hhaLogin` to log in to it, and from there you can create another user if you wish to change the username and password you use.

 You can also access auto-generating Swagger API documentation at http://localhost:8000/docs